List of Foster's Home for Imaginary Friends episodes

-Foster's Home for Imaginary Friends is an American animated television series created by Craig McCracken for Cartoon Network Studios.
-The series centers on a boy named Mac, who is pressured by his mother to abandon his imaginary friend Bloo, who moves into an orphanage for imaginary friends, and is kept from adoption so that Mac can visit him daily.
+Foster's Home for Imaginary Friends is an American animated television series created by Craig McCracken for Cartoon Network.
+The series centers on Mac, an eight-year-old boy who is pressured by his mother to abandon his imaginary friend Bloo, who moves into an orphanage for imaginary friends and is kept from adoption so that Mac can visit him daily.
 The episodes center on the day-to-day adventures and predicaments in which Mac, Bloo and other characters get involved.

-The series premiered on August 13, 2004, with the 90-minute pilot episode "House of Bloo's", and concluded on May 3, 2009, with the episode "Goodbye to Bloo".
-The series ran for 6 seasons consisting of 13 episodes apiece.
-Animated shorts aired from 2006–2007.
+The series premiered on August 13, 2004, with the 90-minute pilot episode "House of Bloo's", and ended on May 3, 2009, with the episode "Goodbye to Bloo".
+The series ran for six seasons consisting of 13 episodes apiece.
+Animated shorts aired from 2006 to 2007.

 Series overview

 Episodes

 Note: All episodes were directed by series creator Craig McCracken, with the only co-direction of Rob Renzetti in "Destination: Imagination".